AUTOMCAS/CV/README.md

 #### Senior Engineering Technician, The UCL Academy, London (2014 - 2022)

-- Working with other staff members to develop a fantastic Engineering curriculum for students age 11-18.
+- Collaborating with staff to develop a fantastic Engineering curriculum for students aged 11-18.
 - Teaching staff and students practical and theoretical Engineering skills.
 - Training and mentoring junior technicians.
-- Maintaining high Health and Safety standards.
+- Maintaining a safe work environment with high wellbeing and health and safety standards.
+- Planning and developing projects and exercises with tight deadlines and specifications.
 - Running and maintaining equipment and machines.

 #### Intern, Bamboo Bicycle Club, London (2014 - 2015)